Many or all companies we feature compensate us. Compensation and editorial

 Choosing the right repayment plan is key to helping you pay off $100,000 in student loans.

-Choosing a repayment plan is only relevant if you hold federal loans, however.
-Private student loans typically don’t have repayment plan options other than the repayment period length you likely chose when you took out the loan.
+Choosing a repayment plan is only relevant if you hold federal loans.
+Most private student loans don’t have repayment plan options other than the repayment period length you choose when you take out the loan.

 Tip

-If you’re unsure what types of student loans you have, you can check whether you have federal student loans by logging into StudentAid.gov and visiting the loans section under the “MyAid” tab.
-To find information about any private student loans you have, review your credit reports for free by visiting AnnualCreditReport.com.
+If you’re unsure what types of student loans you have, you can check whether you have federal student loans by logging in to the StudentAid website and choosing “View Details” on the “MyAid” screen in the dashboard.
+To find information about any private student loans you have, review your credit reports for free by visiting AnnualCreditReport.

-If you have federal student loans, though, you have the following repayment options to choose from.
+If you have federal student loans, you can choose from the following repayment options.

-If you can afford it, the standard repayment plan will have you debt-free in the fastest amount of time—10 years.
+If you can afford it, the standard repayment plan will have you debt-free the fastest—10 years.
 It will also minimize the amount of interest you pay over the life of your loans.

 However, standard repayment may come with high monthly payments, which could be a problem if you’re earning an entry-level salary in your profession.